A topic from the subject of Advanced Chemistry in Chemistry.

 Organic chemistry is based on a few basic concepts, including:

-• The structure of organic compounds: Organic compounds are composed of atoms that are bonded together in a specific way.
-The arrangement of the atoms in a molecule determines its shape and properties.
+• The structure of organic compounds: Organic compounds are composed of atoms bonded together in a specific way.
+The arrangement of atoms in a molecule determines its shape and properties.

 • The reactivity of organic compounds: Organic compounds can react with each other in a variety of ways.
 The reactivity of a compound depends on its structure and the conditions under which it is reacted.